genesistoxical/pruebas/README.md

 </br>

-## Source
+## Source (English)
-There are three formats as a source; the main one would be `PNG`, despite not being editable you can work on them, for example, modifying the danger circle.
-You can also use them in websites or applications that require a raster image format.
+There are three formats as a source; the main one is `PNG` since this type of file was used to create the cursors and despite not being editable, you can work on them, an example is modifying the danger circle.
+You can also add them to websites or applications that require a raster image.

-The next two are editable, one of them is `SVG` but doesn't include shadows since they weren't vector.
-The last one is the one I used but I'm sharing it because it's the original: `afdesign` for Affinity Designer v2, includes single object groups or layers in gray and yellow, but this helps to convert it to SVG.
+The next two are editable, one is `SVG` but doesn't include shadows as these were non-vector.
+The last one is the one I used and I know it's not open source software but I'm sharing it because it's the original file: `afdesign` for Affinity Designer v2 (includes single object groups or layers in gray and yellow color, but this helps to convert it to SVG).

 </br>